theonlyamos/cognitrix/README.md

 This project is licensed under the MIT license.
 See [LICENSE.md](LICENSE.md) for more details.

 ### Acknowledgments
-Cognitrix was created by [Amos Amissah](https://github.com/theonlyamos) and is heavily inspired by projects like AutoGPT and EngineerGPT.
+Cognitrix was created by [Amos Amissah](https://github.com/theonlyamos) and is heavily inspired by projects like AutoGPT and GPT Engineer.
 Special thanks to the open-source community for their contributions and the AI companies providing LLM APIs.